signaloid/Signaloid-C0-microSD-litex-integration/firmware/README.md

 The firmware binary is stored in the `build/signaloid_c0_microsd/software/` directory with the name `signaloid_c0_microsd_firmware.bin`.

 ## Serial
 The serial port is used for communication with the Signaloid C0-microSD.
 It is connected to the Signaloid C0-microSD's platform serial pins.
-Serial communication can be configured in the following way:
+You can configure the serial communication in the following way:

 **Baudrate:** 115200